Edgar Brandt: 1925 Exposition

 Also showcased at the 1925 exposition was Brandt's own display room.
 In collaboration with the architect Favior, Brandt designed the interior of an octagon shaped room that was conceived as an entrance hall.
 This interior space was at great contrast with the other spaces showcased at the fair.
 Other designers primarily displayed spaces composed of wood furniture that was accented with glass, metal, or marble.
 On the contrary, the furniture placed within Brandt's room was constructed solely of metal that was accented by marble and glass.
 Favior placed great emphasis on the walls and the ceiling as he carefully selected colors that would complement Brandt's metalwork.
 Therefore, the walls and ceiling were finished in plaster that was painted in silver-gold and silver-gray tones to make it appear as if it were made of metal.
 These walls contained a vertical composition of motifs taken from the Egyptian culture.
-Although the rules explicitly stated not to imitate previous design styles, this wall shows “Brandt's ability to elicit the past in his work, while adding just enough original inspiration to make it appear fresh and current” (Kahr, 138).
+Although the rules explicitly stated not to imitate previous design styles, this wall shows “Brandt's ability to elicit the past in his work, while adding just enough original inspiration to make it appear fresh and current”.
 Additionally, one of the long walls located in the space was made of glass which gave a mirrored image of the room.
 One can only image how luxurious this space must have felt as the silver and gold tones of the walls, the ceiling, and even the furnishings in the room sparkled and glistened.

 Also on display within Brandt's display room was his most renowned work, L’Oasis.
 The five-panel screen was inspired by Jean Dunand's ancient Japanese lacquered screens.
 According to Joan Kahr, “The formal symmetry of the screen and the small scrolls reflect Brandt's early, classically feminine repertoire, while various newer elements allude to the emerging style moderne.
-The ripples of falling water and the crimped gearlike flowers also show the influence of a machine-inspired aesthetic, with its emphasis on movement and speed” (Kahr, 143).
+The ripples of falling water and the crimped gearlike flowers also show the influence of a machine-inspired aesthetic, with its emphasis on movement and speed”.
 Through the use of stylized repetitive forms, Brandt is able to meld ancient decorative motifs with the modern focus on the machine.
 Although to the amateur eye the screen does not seem that complex, the technical superiority of its assembly provides proof of Brandt's sophistication as an ironworker.
 In 1925, L’Oasis became a well-known visual entity that was referenced on other decorative arts during that time.
 For example, the central fountain displayed on the screen as well as the foliage have been replicated on other works such as theater sets, perfume labels, and wallpapers.